f-charton/f-charton.github.io/roots.md

 ### Encoding the problem
 Transformers process sequences, and the first step in using them is to rewrite the problem and solution as sequences of tokens.
 Here, the input is a $n$ degree polynomial, encoded as a sequence of $n+2$ numbers: the (integer) degree and the $n+1$ real coefficients.
 The degree is represented as a symbolic tokens (from 'N1' to 'N100').
 Real coefficients are rounded to three significant digits, written in scientific notation, and encoded as sequences of three tokens: sign ('+' or '-'), mantissa (from '0' to '999'), and exponent (from 'E-100' to 'E100').
 This is the P10 encoding from my [paper on linear algebra](https://arxiv.org/abs/2112.01898).
 For a polynomial of degree $n$, the input sequence has $3n+4$ tokens.

 The $n$ output roots are encoded as a sequence of $2n$ real numbers: the real and imaginary parts of the $n$ roots.
-They are encoded as before: a symbolic token defining the length of the sequeunce ($2n$), and the $2n$ real numbers, each represented by three tokens (sign, mantissa, exponent).
+They are encoded as before: a symbolic token defining the length of the sequence ($2n$), and the $2n$ real numbers, each represented by three tokens (sign, mantissa, exponent).
 For a polynomial of degree $n$, the output sequence has length $6n+1$.

 Overall, the vocabulary has about 1120 tokens.
 Here is some minimal Python code for encoding real numbers, and sequences of reals or complex numbers.